Sunday, February 21, 2016

 Bottom: December 17, 1895, Winnipeg Free Press

-Craig did not move his store to his new building, but rather used it as a rental property.
-The first retailer to call the main floor home was Rayner and Co.
-Grocers.
+The first retailer to call the main floor home was Rayner and Company Grocers.
 By 1898, it was the North End Furniture House.
-The Harrison Brothers Drug Store occupied the retail space from 1899 to 1902 and were followed by S. Elliot and Co.
+The Harrison Brothers Drug Store occupied the space from 1899 to 1902, followed by S. Elliot and Co.
 Grocers.

 Top: Maier Calof ca. 1940s (source)